 The dean of Studies is the main person designated to receive and promptly manage any reports or complaints regarding sexual violence.
-It is his duty to consider the severity of each incident related to sexual violence, the disciplinary measures taken and, at all times, the well-being of students and employees (teachers, professionals, management, support staff) when it comes to determining the consequences of this type of violence.
+It is his duty to consider the severity of each incident related to sexual violence, the disciplinary measures taken and, at all times, the well-being of the College community when it comes to determining the consequences of this type of violence.